 Pre-combustion CO2 capture related to a gasification plant is pictorially depicted below.
 In gasification reactions, the amount of air or oxygen (O2) available inside the gasifier is carefully controlled so that only a portion of the fuel burns completely.
 This “partial oxidation” process provides the heat necessary to chemically decompose the fuel and produce synthesis gas (syngas), which is composed of hydrogen (H2), carbon monoxide (CO) and minor amounts of other gaseous constituents.
 The syngas is then processed in a water-gas-shift (WGS) reactor, which converts the CO to CO2 and increases the CO2 and H2 mole concentrations to about 40 percent and 55 percent, respectively, in the syngas stream.

 NETL has identified various research pathways for pre-combustion CO2 capture.
 Near-term applications of CO2 capture from pre-combustion systems will likely involve physical or chemical absorption processes, with the current state-of-the-art being a physical glycol-based solvent called Selexol.
-Mid-term to long-term opportunities to reduce capture costs through improved performance could come from membranes and sorbents currently at the laboratory stage of development.
-Preliminary analysis conducted at NETL shows that CO2 capture and compression using Selexol raises the cost of electricity from a newly built IGCC power plant by about 30 percent, from an average of 7.8 cents/kWh to 10.2 cents/kWh.1 Research being conducted by the NETL Gasification Systems Research Program is expected to improve gasification technology such that costs without capture are comparable to costs from pulverized coal without capture.
+Mid-term to long-term opportunities to reduce capture costs through improved performance could come from membranes and sorbents currently at developmental stages.
+Recently updated (2022) baseline analysis conducted at NETL shows that CO2 capture and compression using Selexol raises the cost of electricity from a newly built GE quench gasifier-based IGCC power plant by about 37 percent, from 11.4 cents/kWh to 15.62 cents/kWh.

 Oxy-Combustion CO2 Capture